Make-School-Labs/tip-calc/README.md

 }
 ```

-You created a function in each of the event listeners you created.
+There is a function in each of the event listeners you created earlier.
+You can replace this with the name of a function you define.
+In this way you can reuse the block of code contained in that function.

 ```js
 const display = document.getElementById('display')